At a glance: Super Tuesday states and delegate counts

 Delegate count: 64

-Biden is projected to win and secure at least 15 delegates with Sanders in second place and will win at least 7 delegates.
+Biden won and will secure at least 21 delegates, while Sanders will win at least 10 delegates.

 With no opinion polls assessing the Democratic primary in the state, campaigns were banking on trying to capture a surprise win there.
 Bloomberg invested heavily in time and resources, while Biden hoped his support among African Americans would carry him to victory.